stormid/scaffold/docs/testing/index.md

 ESlint is included in the Scaffold, as is the opinionated [@stormid/eslint-config](https://github.com/stormid/eslint-config).

 You will need to config ESlint in your IDE (e.g. the VS Code ESLint extension) for lint-based code highlighting and suggestions.

-Linting can be manually run with the command `npm run lint`.